SpenceKonde/megaTinyCore/megaavr/extras/tinyNeoPixel.md

 `updateType(neoPixelType_t)` Set the color order and number of colors per pixel.
 Not available on tinyNeoPixel_Static.

-`updateLatch(uint16_t time)` On some pixels, the time needed for the colors to latch is as short as six microseconds.
+`updateLatch(uint16_t time)` **tinyNeopixel and tinyNeoPixel_static only** On some pixels, the time needed for the colors to latch is as short as six microseconds.
 While you aren't going to notice 50 us delays when using 6us latching pixels, if the pattern is small and you're sending it as fast as you can, if you have 250us pixels, you might not have 250 us pauses.
 That would prevent the LEDs from latching properly (or if there is never a long enough pause, at all).
 Remember 250 us = up to 12000 system clock cycles (on the highest speed overclocked part we support, an AVR Dx-series @ 48 MHz).
 This function will set the number of microseconds, minimum, after one call to send() has finished before calling send again will have any effect. *This feature is not available if millis is disabled, because that breaks micros, and micros is how we time this.*

 It is debatable whether the correct solution to canShow() having had a fixed value inconsistent with reality was to add this method; I think the two options for this would be to either:
 1. Implement updateLatch() as described above.